Sreevarshan-fin/Credit-Card-Campaign-AB-Testing/README.md

 <summary><b>Z-test — critical value method</b></summary>

- **Z-test was used due to sufficient sample size and assumption of normally distributed sample means.**
+ **Z-test was used because both groups contained approximately 100 customers, allowing the sampling distribution of the mean to be approximated as normal.**

 ```python
 a = (control_std**2 / sample_size)